-Application process is now CLOSED for Shrine Initiation.
+The application process is now OPEN for Shrine Initiation.

 Click here for more details.